papermerge/documentation/docs/admin-manual/upgrade-instructions.md

 ## 3.6 (not yet released)

-Here’s a clean version of the migration note you wrote, with steps clearly structured for admins who need to ensure `users.created_by` and `users.updated_by` are populated correctly:

----

 ### Audit Feature Migration (v3.6)

 Starting with **version 3.6**, Papermerge introduces the **Audit feature**, which records *who did what and when*.